influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/join_backfill.md

 The data is joined by time, meaning that as pairs of batches arrive from each source they will be combined into a single batch.
 As a result the fields from each source need to be renamed to properly namespace the fields.
 This is done via the `.as('errors', 'views')` line.
-In this example each measurement has only one field named `sum`, the joined fields will be called `errors.sum` and `views.sum` respectively.
+In this example, each measurement has only one field named `sum`.
+The joined fields will be called `errors.sum` and `views.sum` respectively.

 Now that the data is joined we can calculate the percentage.
 Using the new names for the fields, we can write this expression to calculate our desired percentage.